davidrhoden/davidrhoden-basic-netlify/timeline/buddy-and-the-water-bottle-nov-2-2020.md

 Until last night.
 Bud was being bad and chewing my calf.
 But this time I kept my cool and grabbed the water bottle I had left on the might table.
 As much as I hated, _hated_ to do it, he needed to learn a lesson.
 So I squirted him.
 Hard.

 But instead of a punishing stream of icy water, my little squirt bottle puffed a soft cloud of cooling mist right in Buddy's face.
 I didn't get the right kind of squirter.
 What I got was a mister.
 I misted him.
-He looked like he was refreshed by it and maybe I should squirt him again.
+He looked like he was refreshed by it and maybe I should mist him again.
 The struggle contines.